rhusiev-student/s6_sec_lab2/README.md

                                           --------------------------------------------------> real dekanat.ucu.edu.ua
-                                          Do you know husiev.pn:P@$$w0rd ?
+                                          Do you know husiev.pn:PASSWORD!SECRET ?
 Can I log in, pls?
 ```

 As we can see, **even if the DNS is from the outside network** (e.g. Google's 8.8.8.8 or some other like 9.9.9.9, 1.1.1.1, 9.9.9.11, etc.), we **can still spoof** the DNS!
 That's because by default DNS is not transmitted over HTTPS, TLS or any other encrypted way.
 So the Ettercap can see DNS requests respond to them with spoofed stuff.